computoms/computoms.github.io/src/dev/container-networking.md

 sudo ip netns exec http2 pythohn3 -m http.server 8080
 ```

-To link two namespaces, such as the root namespace (host's one) and the new one:
+To link two namespaces, such as the root namespace (host's one) and the new one, we use a pair of virtual ethernet adapters:

 ```bash
 # Create a virtual ethernet interface pair